Boeing CEO History

 Rising through Boeing’s ranks as an engineer and executive over three decades, Dennis Muilenburg assumed the CEO role at a seeming high point in 2015 after the successful launch of the 787 Dreamliner.

-However, a crisis struck under his watch as issues with the 737 MAX's automated flight system led to two deadly crashes, grounding the plane.
+Crisis soon struck under his watch, with issues with the 737 MAX’s automated flight system leading to two deadly crashes and grounding the plane.

-As Boeing scrambled to address software fixes, Muilenburg drew condemnation for missteps in informing pilots and regulators as well as overly optimistic forecasts amid investigations.
+Muilenburg drew condemnation for missteps in informing pilots and regulators and overly optimistic forecasts amid investigations.

-Though devoted to Boeing's engineering heritage, Muilenburg was ousted for botched handling of the unprecedented safety crisis, leaving the storied company's reputation damaged.
+Muilenburg was ousted for botched handling of the unprecedented safety crisis, damaging the storied company’s reputation.

 DAVE CALHOUN